 How do utilities or others estimate the costs and benefits of investments to reduce power system vulnerabilities to future extreme weather events?

 - Finding: The costs of preventive investments can be estimated with reasonable accuracy, but the economic benefits are very uncertain.
 There is little or no evidence that avoided societal impacts other than customer cost are formally included in cost-benefit analyses.

 How do utilities and regulators use the concept of resilience in economic assessments of extreme weather impacts and the value of preventive investments?

 - Finding: Utilities and regulators used the term “resilience” extensively in two of the six cases studied, less extensively in two others, and very little in the remaining two.
 However, what has changed from historical norms is the severity of extreme weather consequences for the power system has increased; therefore, the scale and cost of investments to address these risks have also increased.

 How do regulatory processes influence utilities’ economic analysis related to power interruptions?

-The Berkeley Labs report indicated that further research would be beneficial to utilities and regulators dealing with risks associated with LDWIs.
+The Berkeley Labs report indicated that further research would benefit utilities and regulators dealing with risks associated with LDWIs.
 Topics for additional analysis include: